 Interest Payment

-Dates: The [TBD]th calendar day of each month, commencing on the first such day following the initial settlement date with respect to any bonds of this series.
+Dates: The [TBD]th calendar day of each month, commencing on the first such day following the initial Settlement Date with respect to any bonds of this series.

 If any interest payment date falls on a date which is not a New York business day, then the interest payment date will be the next following date which is a New York business day.